JTCyberTech/Cybersecurity-Home-Labs/Study Guides /CompTIA/Network+/Section 1.4.md

 - Quickly convery MAC address
   - Create a chart

-- Count from 0 ti F in hex
+- Count from 0 to F in hex
   - Two columns, groups of four.

 - Quickly convert the second character of the first hex byte.